snowplow/snowplowanalytics.com/_posts/2019-12-02-snowplow-r117-biskupin/index.md

 ## Spark Enrich

 Batch pipelines hasn't been extensively tested as part of our plans to focus on real-time and deprecate batch processing.
+For more information check the [RFC](https://discourse.snowplowanalytics.com/t/rfc-making-the-snowplow-pipeline-real-time-end-to-end-and-deprecating-support-for-batch-processing-modules/3018)

 A new version of the Spark Enrich can be used by setting it in your EmrEtlRunner configuration: